-Durable Objects · Cloudflare Workers docs
+Durable Objects

 Promise

-- Takes an Object and stores each of its keys and values to storage.
+Takes an Object and stores each of its keys and values to storage.
 Each value can be any type supported by the structured clone algorithm, which is true of most types.
 Supports up to 128 key-value pairs at a time.
-Each key is limited to a max size of 2048 bytes and each value is limited to 32 KiB (32768 bytes).
+Each key is limited to a maximum size of 2048 bytes and each value is limited to 128 KiB (131072 bytes).

 delete(keystring)